 The researchers noted that the impact of an impaired MFE may extend for years after the initial surgery — in this study, up to age 3.
 Further studies, said Gaynor, should investigate the mechanisms driving MFE in fetuses with CHD, and on potential strategies to improve the MFE.

 CHOP is particularly well positioned to pursue research into the maternal-fetal environment, because the Hospital houses the Center for Fetal Diagnosis and Treatment (CFDT), one of the world’s largest and most comprehensive fetal therapy centers, and the Fetal Heart Program, a dedicated team of physicians, nurses and imaging specialists focused on fetal cardiovascular conditions.
 The CFDT also includes the Garbose Family Special Delivery Unit, the first obstetrical delivery unit in a pediatric hospital dedicated to the care and delivery of high-risk fetuses with complex anomalies requiring medical or surgical interventions and care immediately after birth.

 Mark P. Johnson, MD, a co-author of the current study and Director of Obstetrical Services in the CFDT, said, “An impaired MFE may result in functional immaturity and abnormal development of multiple organ systems, including the heart.
 Whether this abnormal development raises the risk of higher infant mortality after heart surgery is a question that merits further investigation.”

-James William Gaynor et al, “The impact of the maternal-foetal environment on outcomes of surgery for congenital heart disease in neonates,” European Journal of Cardio-Thoracic Surgery, online Feb.
+James William Gaynor et al, “The impact of the maternal-fetal environment on outcomes of surgery for congenital heart disease in neonates,” European Journal of Cardio-Thoracic Surgery, online Feb.
 13, 2018.